chrispaynter/architecture/DDD/Vaughn Vernon/3 - Context Maps.md

   - Internally, the layer transates in one or both directions as necessary, between the two models.
 - **Open Host Service**
   - Define a protocol that gives access to your subsystem as a set of services.
-  - Open the protocol so that all who need to integrate with you can use it
+  - Open the protocol so that all who need to integrate with you can use it.
+  - Enhance and expand the protocol to handle new integration requirements
 - Published Language
 - Separate Ways
 - Big Ball of Mud